radiocosmology/padloper/README.md

 This code will print a list of the vertices of the graph.

-## RECOMMENDED: Update Netty version
+## Recommendation (deprecated): Update Netty version

+*As of at least Janusgraph 0.6.2, this recommendation is deprecated, but is left here in case a similar issue arises in the future.*

-Using JanusGraph 0.5.3 or later versions, it is possible that a Netty version between 4.1.44 and 4.1.46 is used.
+> Using JanusGraph 0.5.3 or later versions, it is possible that a Netty version between 4.1.44 and 4.1.46 is used.
 To check, navigate to `lib/` and check the version numbers of `netty-all`, `netty-common`, `netty-buffer`, `netty-codec`, `netty-handler`, `netty-resolver`, and `netty-transport` files.
 These versions have a bug that may cause intermittent Apache Cassandra exceptions that become more frequent as the number of vertices and edges gets larger.
 Read [this GitHub issue](https://github.com/netty/netty/issues/10070) for more details.
+>

-If your Netty version is newer than 4.1.46, this section may be skipped.
+> If your Netty version is newer than 4.1.46, this section may be skipped.
+>

-Otherwise, head to the [Maven repository for Netty](https://mvnrepository.com/artifact/io.netty) and download the latest (stable) versions for `netty-all`, `netty-common`, `netty-buffer`, `netty-codec`, `netty-handler`, `netty-resolver`, and `netty-transport`, and replace the old .jar files in `lib/` with these new files.
+> Otherwise, head to the [Maven repository for Netty](https://mvnrepository.com/artifact/io.netty) and download the latest (stable) versions for `netty-all`, `netty-common`, `netty-buffer`, `netty-codec`, `netty-handler`, `netty-resolver`, and `netty-transport`, and replace the old .jar files in `lib/` with these new files.

 ## Installing Flask